-NEW YORK (AP) — ESPN anchor Hannah Storm will return to the air on New Year's Day, exactly three weeks after she was seriously burned in a propane gas grill accident at her home.
+NEW YORK (AP) — ESPN anchor Hannah Storm returns to the air New Year's Day, exactly three weeks after she was seriously burned in a propane gas grill accident at her home.

 Storm suffered second-degree burns on her chest and hands, and first-degree burns to her face and neck.
 She lost her eyebrows and eyelashes, and roughly half her hair.

 Storm will host ABC's telecast of the 2013 Rose Parade on Tuesday.
 Her left hand will be bandaged and she said viewers might notice a difference in her hair texture where extensions have been added.

 "I'm a little nervous about things I used to take for granted," she said by phone this weekend from Pasadena, Calif.
 "Little things like putting on makeup and even turning pages on my script."